-This easy vegetarian eggplant lasagna layers roasted eggplant with homemade tomato sauce and gooey, melty cheese!
+This easy vegetarian eggplant lasagna recipe layers roasted eggplant with homemade tomato sauce and gooey, melty cheese!
 NO noodles, no breading, no frying, so it's low carb and gluten free!

 We're going to use my homemade tomato sauce recipe as a base, and layer with a blend of cheeses!